spectocr/randymcgerenson/README.md

 ### Summary
-* HTML and CSS and Javascript documents create a random password generator (kinda)
+* HTML and CSS and Javascript documents create a random password generator.
 * This project emphasizes the use of using Javascript to make dynamic changes to an HMTL document